FHFelix/Decision-Tree-Random-Forest-regression/README.md

 # Just-for-Fun
-In this repository I will post the cases that I did for fun.
+The case is just for fun, I will try to use the Kilometres that a car has driven plus the Price of the car to predict what year of the car was made.